Authored by the expert who managed and guided the team behind the Algeria Property Pack

 Do I need a specific visa to buy property in Algiers right now?

-There is no special "property buyer visa" in Algeria, and you can technically start the purchase process on a tourist visa, but in practice many buyers need a more stable status to handle banking, repeated notary visits, and administrative steps in Algiers.
+There is no dedicated "property buyer visa" in Algeria, and you can technically start a purchase process on a tourist visa, but in practice many buyers need a more stable residency status to handle banking, repeated notary visits, and administrative steps that stretch over several months in Algiers.

 Does buying property help me get residency and citizenship in Algiers in 2026?

-As of early 2026, buying residential property in Algiers does not automatically help you get residency or citizenship, because Algeria does not have a "golden visa" program that grants immigration benefits in exchange for real estate investment.
+As of early 2026, buying residential property in Algiers does not automatically grant you residency or citizenship, because Algeria does not have a "golden visa" or residency-by-investment program tied to real estate purchases.

 Can I legally rent out property on my visa in Algiers right now?

-Your visa status does not directly prevent you from owning and renting out property in Algiers, but renting creates separate tax and compliance obligations that apply to all owners, including foreigners and non-residents.
+Your visa status does not formally prevent you from owning and renting out a property in Algiers, but renting creates separate tax and compliance obligations that apply regardless of whether you are a resident or a non-resident.

 We cover everything there is to know about buying and renting out in Algiers here.